adityassrana/Content-Weighted-Image-Compression/README.md

 ## Citation

-Please cite the original paper if you use their work.
+Please cite the original paper if you use this work.

 ````bash
 @InProceedings{Li_2018_CVPR,